GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - Close the emulator.
 This will update the LS-DOS system disk image file on the USB stick.
 The CLK2/CMD file in now in the image file ready for use with a Gotek.

 ***
+### Problem solving
+- When the back-up battery is not connected, or has insufficient voltage, the Phantom Clock will not be detected.
+- When the machine continues to show a black screen, power off and check the content of the (E)EPROM.
+I have seen cases where the content of the EEPROM get corrupted preventing the machine to boot correctly.
+- When the machine shows a garbled boot screen, check if the DS1315 is placed (or a wire bridge).
+Pins 10 and 11 control reading of the (E)EPROM and of the DS1315.